finos/common-domain-model/documentation/source/documentation.rst

 Day Count Fractions: 30E/360 and ACT/365.FIXED
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CDM V1.0 incorporates two day acount fractions calculations which are quite representative of the set of day count fractions that are specified as part of the ISDA 2006 Definitions: while the **30E/360** definition specifies the actual computation in quite details as a result of the use of a 360 days year and a 30 maximum days month, the **ACT/365.FIXED** is much simpler and relies upon a computation of the number of days in a period which is not specified as part of the syntax because not involving any specific logic.
+The current CDM version incorporates two day count fractions calculations which are quite representative of the set of day count fractions that are specified as part of the ISDA 2006 Definitions: while the **30E/360** definition specifies the actual computation in quite details as a result of the use of a 360 days year and a 30 maximum days month, the **ACT/365.FIXED** is much simpler and relies upon a computation of the number of days in a period which is not specified as part of the syntax because not involving any specific logic.

 .. code-block:: Java